Pinnun/MADT8101-Seminar-in-Advanced-Analytic/2 Customer Insight Analysis/README.md

 - Identify friction throughout the customer journey

-# Customer Insight of Supermarket Tolus
+# Exple case of Customer Insight of Supermarket Tolus

 - **Business objective** is to maximize profit in retail supermarket in Bangkok,Thailand
 - **Business Strategy** is to maintain Customer Retention